Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Results

 We performed the same analysis on new clinical data at testing; Table~\ref{tab:cycle_vs_diffusion} summarizes the quantitative results in terms of average value and variance SSIM and PSNR metrics across the test dataset.
 EqDiff-CT model consistently outperformed CycleGAN and the Conditional Diffusion model DDPM across all metrics with decreased variability in the results.
 In particular EqDiff-CT improves the PSNR of around 3 dB in comparison with DDPM and 6.5 dB compared to CycleGAN.

-To evaluate the visual accuracy of the generated sCT images, qualitative comparisons were performed on test cases using representative axial slices.
-As illustrated in Fig.~\ref{fig:result_compare}, the top row shows a) the original ground truth CT image, b) the corresponding CBCT input, c) the synthesized CT (sCT) generated using CycleGAN, d) DDPM and d) EqDiff-CT.
-The bottom row represents the heat-maps of the absolute difference between sCT and ground truth CT for both models.
+To evaluate the visual accuracy of the generated sCT images, qualitative comparisons were performed using representative axial slices selected to have visually consistent CBCT–CT external contours and anatomical alignment.
+This selection reduces ambiguity from registration or contour mismatch and allows the visual comparison to focus on artifact suppression, HU consistency, and anatomical preservation.
+As illustrated in Fig.~\ref{fig:results_compare}, the top row shows a) the original reference CT ground truth image, b) the corresponding CBCT input, c) sCT generated using CycleGAN, d) DDPM and e) EqDiff-CT, together with zoomed regions of interest.
+The bottom row represents the heat maps of the absolute difference between sCT and reference CT for both models.
+The reference CT is shown only for retrospective comparison and was not provided to the model during testing or inference.
+During inference, EqDiff-CT receives only the CBCT image as the conditional input; the CT image is used only after synthesis for visual comparison and quantitative evaluation.

+In Slice 1, the CBCT image contains local intensity non-uniformity near the highlighted high gradient boundary.
+CycleGAN preserves the general anatomy but provides limited improvement in structural similarity, while DDPM improves the CT like appearance and reduces part of the local intensity error.
+EqDiff-CT provides the highest quantitative agreement in this row, with SSIM increasing to 0.91 and PSNR increasing to 28.67 dB.
+The zoomed region shows that EqDiff-CT better preserves the local boundary structure and remains consistent with the CBCT supported contour, indicating that the improvement is mainly related to intensity correction and local artifact reduction rather than unsupported tissue generation.

+In Slice 2, the highlighted region contains dense bony anatomy and strong bone / soft tissue contrast.
+The input CBCT shows reduced local contrast and artifact related HU inconsistency around the selected structure.
+CycleGAN improves the image appearance slightly but remains locally blurred, and DDPM provides better anatomical recovery but still shows residual intensity mismatch in the zoomed region.
+EqDiff-CT achieves the best performance in this row, with SSIM of 0.92 and PSNR of 30.36 dB.
+The zoomed comparison shows improved recovery of the high density structure and sharper local agreement with the reference CT, while maintaining the same visible anatomical contour as the CBCT input.

+In Slice 3, the highlighted region demonstrates the clearest example of structured streaking artifact reduction.
+The CBCT image contains visible rotational or streaking like intensity distortion around the high density region.
+CycleGAN and DDPM reduce some of the degradation but retain residual streak like patterns and local HU inconsistency.
+In contrast, EqDiff-CT substantially suppresses the residual artifact and provides the most CT local appearance, with SSIM of 0.90 and PSNR of 29.18 dB.
+This observation supports the role of the C4 rotationally equivariant module as an orientation consistent inductive bias for improving reconstruction stability in regions affected by structured CBCT artifacts.